 The best speakers are observers.
 They are experts on their topic who share examples they have witnessed.
 Great speakers rarely deliver book reports about popular topics or tell “over told” canned stories like “the Lighthouse Story” or the “Starfish Story” (both of these are examples that are not original thought).
 When a speaker tells you real examples and are fully open and vulnerable, they connect with the whole group.

-A storytelling speaker does not always give the same speech.
-If you see them speak at one conference it will not be the exact presentation you will see four months later.
+A storytelling speaker does not always give the same speech to every audience.
+If you see them speak at one conference it will not be the exact presentation you will see four months later at another live event.
 Great speakers are always crafting their talks and changing the stories they tell.
+Stories become better when they are told time and time again.
+Storytelling speakers are committed to making sure that their words support the content.
 They customize their keynote speech for each audience and will insert fresh stories that are meaningful to the specific group to whom they are with that day.

 About Thom Singer